-Website builders like GoDaddy is easy to use and is suitable for most beginners.
-CMS like WordPress on the other hand, is totally customizable, but there are a few things that you have to learn to set up before publishing a blog.
+Website builders like GoDaddy are easy to use and are suitable for most beginners.
+CMS like WordPress, on the other hand, is totally customizable, but there are a few things that you have to learn to set up before publishing a blog.

-If you are serious about monetizating, WordPress is still the preferred choice here because;
+If you are serious about monetizing, WordPress is still the preferred choice here because;

 - It doesn’t limit you to the number of pages/posts on your blog.

-- It offers better user experience for readers.
+- It offers a better user experience for readers.